-The above classification system was applied as a means of demonstrating the conceptual model for California estuaries.
-For each combination of setting, exposure, watershed character, and formation process that are likely to occur, one or more expected closure states were assigned (Table 2).
-This represents the predicted closure pattern given the geophysical properties of each estuary.
-The closure categories shown in Table 2 represent hypotheses that can be tested as a means of validating the conceptual model.
+Closure pattern is presented as a frequency for each combination of setting, exposure, watershed character, and formation process that are likely to occur, one or more expected closure states were assigned based on the prior experience of the investigators (Table 2) and presented as graphical output in the general form of frequency histograms.
+This represents an initial premise of the predicted closure pattern given the geomorphic classification representing know types of estuaries based on the classification variables defined above.
+Thus the closure frequencies/patterns shown in Table 2, column 5, and illustrated graphically via histogram in Figure 8, represent hypotheses that can be tested by garnering further observation.
+They also represent our best overall summary view of how we expect these systems behave relative to the suite of geomorphic variable.